 Tag emulation means that an NFC device can emulate a tag as well as read it.
 The typical application for this is to use a smartphone in place of a contactless payment card.

 P2P mode means that NFC devices can share information without the need for a network infrastructure.
 Typically the process would be to pair the devices (both devices perform a tag read and tag emulation) and then share information.
-For example connecting to a WiFi hotspot by tapping it, or pairing to a printer by tapping it and then being able to print, or pairing two similar devices to play a game or share information.
+For example connecting to a WiFi hotspot by tapping it, pairing to a printer by tapping it and then being able to print, or pairing two similar devices to play a game or share information.